alpiepho/AlPiepho/README.md

 - I also love figuring out automation, like CI/CD tools (Jenkins, Selenium, Puppeteer), and just found Github Actions and the new Github special repos, like this one.

-- The lists below are generated automatically using Puppeteer.
+- The lists below are generated using Puppeteer.

 - Have been experimenting with Github Actions to schedule generating these lists.